ytree-project/ytree/doc/source/Arbor.rst

 =========================

 The :class:`~ytree.data_structures.arbor.Arbor` class is responsible for loading and providing access to merger tree data.
-Below, we demonstrate how to load data and what can be done with it.
+In this document a loaded merger tree dataset is referred to as an **arbor**. ``ytree`` provides several different ways to navigate, query, and analyze merger trees.
+It is recommended that you read this entire section to identify the way that is best for what you want to do.

 Loading Data
 ------------